Lewxa2011/FireNet/README.md

 This is a WORK IN PROGRESS.
 Has bugs.
 Needs optimization.
-Code isn't formatted very well, sorry lol
+Code isn't formatted very well, sorry lol.
-Needs XML docs
+Needs XML docs!
+Might just use one of those AI doc writers, im not rlly wanting to write docs :(